webix-hub/docs/data/desktop/markup_init.md

 **Bonuses of markup initialization**

 - you needn't define [template](desktop/html_templates.md) to enable data rendering).Still, you should use property names in hash signs;
-- datasource can be defined in frames of unordered lists or HTML tables.
+- data source can be defined in frames of unordered lists or HTML tables.

 **License restrictions**